pointclickrealityapps/CODE_10_EXERCISE/README.md

 page loads.
 Pretty simple right?
 Lets get started.

-### CLI
+### Command Line

-From the root of your project you will need to use the terminal.
-There are only two steps required before you can get started using app.
+>From the root of your project you will need to use the terminal.
+There are only two steps required before you can get
+>started using app.
-Please follow steps below
+>Please follow steps below

 ### Install Composer Packages - Step 1